H.K. Porter, Inc.: History

 1921: The H.K.
 Porter Co. was prosperous, enjoying a post-World War I reconstruction boom in Europe, and a road construction boom in the US.
 Porters were a favorite choice among grading contractors, who used light, portable tracks to carry the wooden tipper-cars that were the earthmoving equipment of the day.
 Henry Porter, still running the company at age 81, died on April 10.

 1939: After a long decline, the H.K.
 Porter Co. declared bankruptcy.
 Thomas Mellon Evans purchased the company, determined to turn it around.
 He bought other manufacturing companies, adding them to his collection.
 Locomotive production increased again during World War II, and the company was recognized for its service to the country in 1942, but demand for steam locomotives dwindled post-war, and H.K.
 Porter became primarily a holding company for the many subsidiaries Evans had acquired.

 1950: The company built its last locomotive, which was exported to Brazil.
 The parts business and all the required patterns were sold to the Davenport Locomotive Works in Iowa.

 1950s–1960s: Electrical Division National Electric Defense Products Facilities manufactured rocket motor bodies for Nike family of guided missiles.

-1969: The company acquired a saw manufacturer Shurly & Dietrich, which continued operations until 1973.
+1969: The company acquired saw manufacturer Shurly & Dietrich, which continued operations until 1973.